 Weather warnings issued as UK set to be hit by thunderstorms and heavy rain

-Two yellow weather warnings in place for vast swathe of country across Tuesday and Wednesday
+Two yellow weather warnings in place for vast swathe of country with danger to life risk

 Support truly